SWAYAMK44/TinyML-KWS-model/README.md

 An optimised tflite int8 file (.tflite)
 Each file has it's own script to run inference. that script contains the pre-processing part as well.

+Inference on Raspberry pi4 is almost similar-
+Just the preprocessing part should be modified slightly depending on what microphone is being used.